 The Rainbow Nation's professional world has abundant opportunities for qualified and experienced expats.
 Those with a tertiary education will find that integrating into the economy won't be too difficult.
 South Africa is also a fertile ground for entrepreneurial activity, and expats looking to open a business in South Africa can potentially have great success.

 South Africa’s primary sectors include manufacturing, mining and agricultural services.
-The trade sector remains the largest source of employment in the country, but expats will find that the greatest skills shortages in South Africa, and the most opportunities, are in fields such as engineering, IT and medicine.
+The services sector remains the largest source of employment in the country, but expats will find that the greatest skills shortages in South Africa, and the most opportunities, are in fields such as engineering, IT and medicine.
 Temporary positions and low-income jobs are difficult to find though, with an already high unemployment rate.

 Finding a job in South Africa

 Expats looking to find a job in South Africa usually turn to the many online job portals.
 The local classifieds can also be a valuable resource or, alternatively, expats can sign up with a recruitment agency.
 Being proactive and approaching companies directly to express interest can also go a long way.

 Work culture in South Africa